GSA/digitalgov.gov/content/posts/2019/03/2019-03-05-using-augmented-reality-teach-kids-about-currency.md

 {{< img src="money-adventure-buck" >}}

-The app is currently available for download on the [Apple App Store](https://itunes.apple.com/us/app/money-adventure/id1446642877).
+The app is currently available for download on Apple's [App Store](https://itunes.apple.com/us/app/money-adventure/id1446642877).
 After download, the app is fully usable without an internet connection.
 The Android version is scheduled to launch in late 2019.